 There are numerous scientific studies that indicate vegetable based diets are a boon to your health.
 From improving heart health to increasing weight loss and stabilizing blood sugar, plant based eating can help you improve a multitude of factors concerning your health.

 Plus we're helping our animal friends AND the planet - another 2 wins for a vegan diet.

-As a Licensed Nutritionist, this vegan meal plan I’m sharing ensures that you are getting your nutrients every single day.
-You’ll have plenty of protein, carbs, fat, vitamins and minerals to ensure that you’re living your best life, all while eating delicious and inventive dishes.
+This vegan meal plan ensures that you are getting your nutrients every single day.
+You’ll have plenty of protein, carbs, fat, vitamins, and minerals to ensure that you’re living your best life, all while eating delicious and inventive dishes.

 So what are you waiting for?
 Take control of your health today by trying out this easy five day vegan meal plan.